8BitLoser/Hrnchamd-mods/WeatherAdjuster/doc/Weather Adjuster Readme.txt

 Press Shift-F4 to open the editor (this key is re-bindable in the Mod Options menu).
 There are three tabs: Presets, Regions, and Editor.

 Use the Editor tab to change weather colours and save them as new presets.
 You will have to play around with it.
 It uses LCh perceptual colour pickers for better selection of colours in the red-orange-yellow range, and makes chromaticity and brightness as independent as possible.

+The Atmosphere tab in the editor allows changing the colours used by the High quality atmosphere setting of MGE XE.
+See the tooltips on each category title for more explanation of each colour.

 Use the Preset tab to copy, rename and delete presets.